Skip to content

 How CbC reporting sits inside the wider corporate tax picture

 Country-by-Country reporting does not live in isolation.
-It is one part of a large group’s overall UAE compliance load, and it connects most directly to the group’s transfer pricing and corporate tax obligations.
+It is one part of a large group’s overall UAE compliance load, and it connects most directly to transfer pricing in the UAE and the group’s corporate tax obligations.
 The CbC report gives tax authorities a high-level view of where profit and substance sit across jurisdictions, and that view is precisely the lens through which transfer pricing risk is assessed.
 A group whose CbC data shows profit concentrated where economic activity is thin is inviting exactly the kind of enquiry the framework was designed to enable.

 That is why the report should never be prepared as a standalone data exercise divorced from the group’s corporate tax position.
-The figures in the CbC report have to reconcile to the consolidated accounts and sit consistently alongside the group’s transfer pricing documentation.
+The figures in the CbC report have to reconcile to the consolidated accounts and sit consistently alongside the transfer pricing documentation requirements the group already carries under UAE corporate tax.
 Inconsistency between what a group says in its CbC report and what it says in its transfer pricing master file or local file is the sort of gap that draws scrutiny.
 The three documents are meant to tell one coherent story about how the group is structured and where value is created.

 For a UAE-parented group, this means the CbC obligations should be scoped into the corporate tax compliance calendar as a whole, not bolted on as an afterthought.
 The threshold assessment, the notification, the report, and the underlying transfer pricing analysis are all part of the same picture — and the group that manages them together, on one timeline, is the group that avoids both the penalties and the awkward reconciliation questions that come from managing them apart.